 Hanoi to cooperate with Thai investors in major urban infrastructure projects

-The Hanoitimes - With rapid urbanization and growing population, Hanoi is under pressure to address social issues, especially those related to environment and traffic, said the Hanoi Party chief.
+With rapid urbanization and growing population, Hanoi is under pressure to address social issues, especially those related to environment and traffic, said the Hanoi Party chief.

 Hanoi is willing to cooperate with Thai investors in major infrastructure projects, according to Secretary of the Hanoi Party Committee Vuong Dinh Hue.